Coherent estimation of risk measures: Introduction

 \section{Introduction}

-One of the main tasks of any financial institution is managing its risk, which can arise from regulatory requirements or from the need for internal monitoring and control.
-At the same time, financial regulatory bodies are mandated to establish legislative frameworks and procedures to assess and manage the risks faced by financial institutions, designed to ensure that financial institutions remain solvent under adverse scenarios or market conditions.
-In either case, the fundamental problem is to design adequate risk measurement tools that can capture the unobservable, usually highly complex, financial risk profiles based on limited data.
+Managing risk is central to any financial institution, whether driven by regulatory requirements or internal monitoring.
+Equally, financial regulatory bodies are mandated to ensure that institutions remain solvent under adverse scenarios through appropriate risk assessment frameworks.
+In either case, the fundamental problem is to design adequate risk measurement tools that can capture the usually highly complex financial risk profiles based on limited~data.

 The existing risk measurement methodologies, broadly speaking, have evolved along the following pathway.
 In the first step, we {\it design a risk measure}, say $\rho$, under the assumption that the true law of the future's profit and loss vector of a financial position (P\&L), say $X$, is known or can be found.
 The function $\rho$ maps the random variable $X$ to a real number $\rho(X)$, indicating how risky the underlying position is.
 In the second step, we {\it estimate the risk of a financial position}, say $\hat\rho(X)$, assuming that the true distribution of $X$ is not known, and only a finite sample of $X$ is available.
-Among risk measures that are often used for the first step, one can mention the value at risk ($\var$) used as the primary metric for capital requirements under the Basel II market risk framework, or the expected shortfall ($\ES$), adopted by the Basel Committee on Banking Supervision (BCBS) as part of the Basel III reforms, see \cite{Bas2006,Bas2013,Bas2019} for details.
-Unlike $\var$, which only specifies a quantile loss threshold, $\ES$ captures the average of extreme losses beyond the chosen confidence level, thereby addressing tail risk more effectively.
+Among risk measures that are often used for the first step, one can mention the value at risk ($\var$) used as the primary metric for capital requirements under the Basel II market risk framework, or the expected shortfall ($\ES$), adopted by the Basel Committee on Banking Supervision (BCBS) as part of the Basel III reforms, see \cite{Bas2006,Bas2013,Bas2019} for regulatory details and Section~\ref{sec:preliminaries} for definitions.
 For the second step, there are many well-known risk estimation frameworks linked, e.g., to historical simulation or Monte Carlo methods.
-We refer to \cite{MFE} and \cite{Car2009} for other examples of risk measures and an overview of the most popular estimation approaches.
+We refer to \cite{McNeilFreEmb2015} and \cite{Car2009} for other examples of risk measures and an overview of the most popular estimation approaches.